40.029: Sick and Bereavement Leave for Faculty and Administrative Appointees

-- An employee who transfers from one state or local Ohio public agency to another (Ohio public agency refers to governmental entities under the control of Ohio's state or local government), or who is reappointed or reinstated, or who transfers from one Ohio public agency to another, will be credited with the unused balance of accumulated sick leave--up to the maximum of the sick leave accumulation permitted in the public agency to which the employee transfers and provided the time between separation and reappointment does not exceed ten (10) years.
+- An employee who transfers from one state or local Ohio public agency to another (Ohio public agency refers to governmental entities under the control of Ohio's state or local government), or who is reappointed or reinstated, will be credited with the unused balance of accumulated sick leave--up to the maximum of the sick leave accumulation permitted in the public agency to which the employee transfers and provided the time between separation and reappointment does not exceed ten years.
 Written proof of sick leave credits must be furnished by the department that the individual is leaving to the new department.

 - The use of sick leave beyond an individual's accumulated balance is defined as an unauthorized absence.
-These individuals who are absent due to any of the reasons outlined in section II, subsection A, of this policy, and who have exhausted their accumulated sick leave, will have their gross monthly salary reduced in proportion to the total duration of the unauthorized absence.
+These individuals who are absent due to any of the reasons outlined in part (B)(1), of this policy, and who have exhausted their accumulated sick leave, will have their gross monthly salary reduced in proportion to the total duration of the unauthorized absence.
 The adjustment will be made by the payroll manager who will notify the appropriate dean or department head accordingly.

 The period covered by use of accumulated sick leave benefits is all consecutive normally scheduled university work days exclusive of the university's holidays during the period of sick leave.
-Usage of sick leave shall be recorded on the Paid Time Off: Faculty and Staff Form.
+Usage of sick leave shall be recorded using the online absence management system.

-An employee retiring with ten (10) or more years of creditable state service may elect to be compensated for one-fourth of his or her accrued but unused sick leave not to exceed thirty (30) days (equal to one-fourth of 120 days); election must be made no later than sixty (60) days after the date of retirement.
+An employee retiring with ten or more years of creditable state service may elect to be compensated for one-fourth of his or her accrued but unused sick leave not to exceed thirty days (equal to one-fourth of one hundred twenty days); election must be made no later than sixty days after the date of retirement.
 Payment will be based upon the employee's rate of pay at the time of regular or disability retirement.
-Such payment may be made only once to an employee and only to those employees who are on the active payroll of Ohio University at the time of retirement.
+Such payment may be made only once to an employee and only to those employees who are on the active payroll of Ohio university at the time of retirement.
 The two mutually exclusive options are:

 - to carry forward the total sick leave balance for future anticipated state employment.
-This option (2) precludes any future payoff from Ohio University.
+This option precludes any future payoff from Ohio university.

 The payment of the sick leave conversion under this policy will eliminate all sick leave credit of the faculty or administrative appointee at the time of retirement, and payment will be made only once to any individual.
-Sick leave conversion does not apply to any termination or separation other than retirement (or death in service, as described in subsection B, immediately below).
+Sick leave conversion does not apply to any termination or separation other than retirement (or death in service, as described in part (E)(2), of this policy).
 An employee who returns to university service after retiring may accumulate and use sick leave as before, but may not convert the unused sick leave at the time of any subsequent separation.

-In the event of the death of an employee with ten (10) or more years of creditable state service, one-fourth of the employee's accrued but unused sick leave, not to exceed thirty (30) days (equal to one-fourth of 120 days), will be paid to the employee's survivors or to the employee's estate in accordance with the Revised Code.
-The amount of the payment will be calculated as described in the previous subsection.
+In the event of the death of an employee with ten or more years of creditable state service, one-fourth of the employee's accrued but unused sick leave, not to exceed thirty days (equal to one-fourth of one hundred twenty days), will be paid to the employee's survivors or to the employee's estate in accordance with the Revised Code.
+The amount of the payment will be calculated as described in part (E)(1), of this policy.

 Proposed revisions of this policy should be reviewed by: